vishnugovind10/TradingviewSentimentIndicator/README.md

 3. Strong bearish: There is a strong bullish trend in the market
 4. Weak Bearish : The trend is bearish but wait for additional signals or a confirmation

+The algortihm calculates the market sentiment over several time periods.
+It then aggregates all these time periods to build a market color.

+  A trong trend is when the short term market direction agrees with the long term and vice versa

+  Based on the above signals several strategies can be devised

+  1. Swing Trading: Jump in on the trade at the beginning of a trend (when short term and long term trends agree)
+  2. Scalping: Trade the short term and exit for a quick profit ( this can be used when short term and long term trends do not agree)